 This section identifies NGNP plant-level requirements.
 These plant-level requirements are either institutional requirements from Section 2 or functionally-derived requirements established through trade studies, plant performance evaluations, engineering analyses and decisions, etc. If the plant-level requirement is an institutional requirement, the source of the requirement is given in brackets following the requirement.
 If a source is not shown following the statement of the requirement, the requirement is a functionally-derived requirement.
 A number is assigned to each requirement for identification purposes.
 The identification number has the format 3.x.y where 3.x is the SRM section number and y is the requirement number.
-If a requirement is subordinate to a higher-level requirement (i.e., it stems from the higher-level requirement), the subordinate requirement has the format 3.x.y.z, where 3.x.y is the identification number for the higher-level requirement and z is the unique number for the subordinate requirement.
-Brackets { } are used herein to identify a value that is preliminary in nature because of design uncertainty or insufficient documentation, or that requires verification.
+If a requirement is subordinate to a higher-level requirement (i.e., it stems from the higher-level requirement), the subordinate requirement and z is the unique number for the subordinate requirement and z is the unique number for the subordinate requirement and z is preliminary in nature because of design uncertainty or insufficient documentation, or that requires verification.
 TBD is used as a placeholder for information that is to be added in a future revision of the SRM.